uimarshall/html-css-capstone-project/README.md

 # html-css-capstone-project

-This project is built to reflects everything about html and css.
+## This project is built to reflects everything about html and css.

+The project requirement was to build a  hosted  web page of three pages.
+The landing page for this  web page is a search page which links to a results page , the result page then links to the details page.
+In this project i build a page where people can get a software development bootcamp and enrol.

 > ​
 > ![screenshot]()